• Skip to main content

 Author: Steve Paris

-The nutty characters of the parmesan crusted cauliflower and the quinoa marry perfectly with the sweet roasted red peppers, the salty feta cheese, and the acidity of the blueberries.
-A true harmony of flavours.
+The nutty characters of the parmesan-crusted cauliflower and the quinoa marry perfectly with the sweet roasted red peppers, the salty feta cheese, and the blueberries' acidity – a true harmony of flavours.

 Print Recipe